Student Rights & Responsibilities

 Students have the right to exercise their full rights as citizens without interference or fear of college disciplinary action.

-Incidents of alleged discrimination committed by any member of the college community will be investigated by the Office of the Title IX Coordinator.
-Incidents involving a student respondent will be adjudicated under the provision of the Student Code of Conduct (Vice President for Student Affairs), and incidents involving a college employee will be adjudicated under the appropriate provisions for staff and faculty.
+Incidents of alleged discrimination committed by any member of the college community will be investigated by the Title IX Coordinator.
+The facts of each case will determine the most appropriate adjudication process.
+Formal complaints of sex-based harassment, sexual assault, dating violence, domestic violence and stalking will be adjudicated through a formal hearing process as identified in the Resolution Process document found at lcsc.edu/discrimination-harassment/resolution-procedures.
+Incidents that do not meet the requirements for the formal hearing process will be adjudicated under the appropriate provision of the Student Code of Conduct for students (Vice President for Student Affairs), and under the appropriate employee provision for staff and faculty (Director for Human Resource Services).

-Sexual Harassment is a form of discrimination and encompasses unwelcome verbal, physical, written, or online conduct of a sexual nature, including sexual assault.
-Additionally, sexual harassment encompasses gender-based harassment which is harassment of a non-sexual nature that occurs because of an individual’s sex and/or gender.
+Sex-based Harassment is a form of discrimination and encompasses unwelcome verbal, physical, written, or online conduct of a sexual nature, including sexual assault.
+Additionally, sex-based harassment encompasses gender-based harassment which is harassment of a non-sexual nature that occurs because of an individual’s sex and/or gender.
 Gender-based harassment includes harassment based on an individual’s non-conformity to sex and/or gender stereotypes.
-Sexual harassment, including sexual assault, can involve persons of the same or opposite sex.
-Consistent with the law, this policy prohibits two types of sexual harassment:
+Sex-based harassment, including sexual assault, can involve persons of the same or opposite sex.
+Consistent with the law, this policy prohibits two types of sex-based harassment:

 • Hostile Environment (Policies and Procedures Manual – Policy 3.110):